sri-arjuna/SD-DynPrompt-BG/bg/ReadMe.md

 	__bg/wallpaper__
 	__bg/photo__

-One of my favorites is:
+One of my favorites is: \
+*however, art is already included in the wallpaper, but with a 1:4 chance*

 	__bg/art__
 	__bg/random__